 clients, their interpretation of law, and their counseling of clients.

-inquiring what a lawyer should do when asked to assist an immoral client, it asks what a
+Instead of inquiring what a lawyer should do when asked to assist an immoral client, it

-lawyer should do when asked to assist a client with whom the lawyer fundamentally morally
+asks what a lawyer should do when asked to assist a client with whom the lawyer

-disagrees.
-By shifting the question, this article focuses attention on a subject that has
+fundamentally morally disagrees.
+This article focuses attention on a subject that has been

 pluralism.
 Moral pluralism has been widely discussed in political and moral philosophy,